mklindtner/rest-api-seed/readme.md

-# Quick startup of a backendfor a fullstack application.
+# Quick startup of a backend for a fullstack application.

 # Concepts and dist.